-It has that crispy, crunchy, golden brown exterior to allure.
-And inside the bánh xèo is filled with savory slices of pork, shrimp, mung bean, and bean sprouts.
+It’s got that irresistible crispy, yet delicate, golden brown crust.
+And the inside of the bánh xèo is filled with delicious flavors: pork and shrimp, and sprinklings of mung bean, onions and bean sprouts.

 This crowd pleaser is a hot-off-the-pan, hands-on food meant to be wrapped in veggies and dipped in a flavorful sauce.
 Vietnamese bánh xèo, often called Vietnamese pancakes, or Vietnamese crêpes, are great for family style dinners and you can prep the batter a night ahead of time.
 Lets get to sizzling!